jiscdev/analytics-udd/entity_descriptions.md

 ## Description of module_instance entity
 A module_instance is the specific offer of a module to students.
 It therefore has a specific venue and defined assessments.

+# module_map

+## Description
+A module_map links a module instance from a student record system with module information from another system specified by MODULE_MAP_DOMAIN, typically a VLE or timetable system.
+The module identifier in the other system is contained in DOMAIN_MOD_INSTANCE_ID.

+By default, MOD_INSTANCE_ID and DOMAIN_MOD_INSTANCE_ID form a uniqueness constraint within the specified MODULE_MAP_DOMAIN.
+For example, where the MODULE_MAP_DOMAIN is 'VLE', then MOD_INSTANCE_ID and DOMAIN_MOD_INSTANCE_ID form a uniqueness constraint, so that each module instance in the UDD can have more than one reference in the VLE and vice versa; this might be relevant where the VLE contains references to different components of the same module with no over-arching VLE module record, or the VLE has material that relates directly to more than one module in the student record system.
+For institutions where MOD_INSTANCE_ID values linked to the VLE must be unique, see the [MODULE_VLE_MAP_MODE](udd/institution.md#module_vle_map_mode) property in the institution entity; this facility enables a MOD_INSTANCE_ID to link to one and only one module reference in the VLE, and it is specific only to the VLE.

 # module_subject
 ## Description of module_subject entity
 A module_subject describes the subject or subjects of study of a module, using a specified subject classification system.